TACC/Core-Portal/README.md

     python3 manage.py migrate
     python3 manage.py collectstatic --noinput
-    python3 manage.py createsuperuser  # Unless you will only login with your TACC account
+    python3 manage.py createsuperuser  # Unless you will only login with your TACC account python manage.py import-apps # Populate local portal with a set of Frontera apps (optional)

 #### Initialize the CMS in the `frontera_prtl_cms` container:
 First, copy the sample secrets: